muctadir/lama/paper/paper.md

 - __Artifact based labelling:__ LaMa uses an artifact based approach for labelling.
 An artifact is a short text that contains one key message and can potentially be labeled with one label.
 If the labeler thinks the corresponding artifact contains multiple messages, he/she can split the artifact accordingly during the labelling process.

 - __Collaborative labelling:__ With LaMa multiple researchers can simultaneously label same set of text artifacts.
 During labelling newly created labels are immediately shared with other labelers, which facilitates the reuse of existing labels.
-Furthermore, a LaMa project can be configured in such a way that required one artifact to be labeled by more than one labeler to reduce individual bias.
+Furthermore, a LaMa project can be configured in such a way that requires one artifact to be labeled by more than one labeler to reduce individual bias.

 - __Conflict resolution:__ To ensure consensus during collaboration automatic conflict detection has been implemented.
 A conflict occurs when one artifact is labeled differently by multiple labelers.
 LaMa users can view these disagreements, which facilitates a dialog among corresponding labelers to agree on a label.
 This is very important for reducing individual bias during the labelling process.